 5. The Ivory Game (2016)

-‘The Ivory Game’ is a shocking documentary based on the thriving ivory trade business in Africa.
-The documentary digs deep into the nexus of poachers and Chinese ivory merchants who handle huge deals involving ivory.
-Illegal elephant poaching in Africa has always been a controversial subject in international venues.
-The smuggling network is coordinated from China and Hong Kong.
-Directors Keif Davidson, Richard Ladkani and their crew risked their lives and spent around 16 months undercover to collect materials for their film.
-They closely follow the brutal murder of wild elephants for their tusks and the complex system of trafficking ivory to China.
-The film takes us for a covert journey from Tanzania, Kenya and Zambia to China, Hong Kong, Vietnam and London.
-‘The Ivory Game’ is a daring whistle-blower attempt and a clarion call for authorities.
-The film is available for streaming on Netflix now.
+‘The Ivory Game’ is a shocking documentary based on Africa’s thriving ivory trade business, meaning that it digs deep into the nexus of poachers and Chinese merchants who handle huge, controversial deals involving the substance.
+Directors Kief Davidson and Richard Ladkani, along with their crew, had risked their lives and spent around 16 months undercover to collect the material for this film.
+They’d closely followed the brutal murder of wild elephants for their tusks and the complex system of trafficking ivory to China, taking us on a covert journey from Tanzania, Kenya, and Zambia to China, Hong Kong, Vietnam, and London.
+In other words, this documentary is a daring whistle-blower attempt and a clarion call for authorities, which you can stream right here.

 3. Virunga (2014)

 ‘Virunga’ is a part investigative report and part documentary.
-Set in Congo’s Virunga National Park against the backdrop of the bloody M23 riots in 2012, the film follows four park rangers in their struggle to protect the park and its inhabitants.
-They have the mighty, well-connected British oil giant Soco International on the opposite side.
-When the company starts oil exploration in the UNESCO World Heritage site, it puts a rare community of the world’s largest mountain gorillas on the extinction map.
-Their numbers have already been dwindling at an alarming rate due to civil war and illegal poaching.
-Gorilla caretaker André Bauma, warden Rodrigue Mugaruka Katembo, chief warden Emmanuel de Merode, and the French investigative journalist Mélanie Gouby take us to the mountain gorilla families.
+Set in Congo’s Virunga National Park against the backdrop of the bloody M23 riots in 2012, this movie centers around four ground rangers in their struggle to protect the park and its inhabitants.
+After all, when the mighty oil giant Soco International just opposite them, started oil exploration in the UNESCO World Heritage site, it placed the rare community of the world’s largest mountain gorillas on the extinction map.
+Their numbers had already been dwindling at an alarming rate owing to civil war and illegal poaching, so this only made it worse.

-The documentary gives viewers an intimate look at the creatures’ lives.
-Apart from raising a serious issue, the four men also reveal the impact of political and social unrest on the animal life in the park.
-Being one of the most bio-diverse parks in the world, Virunga is under constant threat of illegal poaching.
-While militia, poachers and corporate forces scavenge on Congo’s invaluable natural resources, these four men fight their battle in the name of nature and love.
+The production thus gives viewers an intimate look into the creatures’ lives, with a focus on the impact of political and social unrest on their seemingly peaceful existence in the park.
+Being one of the most bio-diverse areas across the globe, it is under constant threat of illegal poaching, meaning that as they, militia, and corporate forces scavenge on Congo’s invaluable natural resources, the four rangers fight an intense battle in the name of nature as well as love.
 Written and directed by Orlando von Einsiedel, ‘Virunga’ has Leonardo DiCaprio as an executive producer.
 You can watch this inspiring tale here.

 1. Our Planet (2019)

-Netflix’s ‘Our Planet’ follows the footsteps of the renowned documentaries of the BBC Natural History Unit.
-Narrated by David Attenborough, the documentary warns us that the wonders of nature are not for eternity.
-‘Our Planet’ adopts an innovative way of storytelling by superimposing the cautionary voice-over over the stunning images of nature.
-While its visuals are engaging and beautiful, the voice-over looms over us like a dark cloud of fear.
-The film discusses the impact of global warming and climate change on wildlife in detail.
-The message put forward by the film is clear — if we don’t do it now, we never will.
-Season one of ‘Our Planet’ is streaming on Netflix now.
+‘Our Planet’ follows the footsteps of the renowned documentaries of the BBC Natural History Unit.
+Narrated by David Attenborough, it warns us that the wonders of our world are not for eternity through an innovative way of storytelling — by superimposing the cautionary commentary over stunning images of nature/wildlife.
+In short, while its visuals are incredibly engaging and beautiful, the voice-over looms over our heads like a ticking, dark cloud.
+The show further discusses the impact of global warming and climate change on wildlife in detail to make its message perfectly clear — if we don’t do anything to help/improve now, it’ll be too late.
+You can watch this eight-parter here.

 Read More: Best Paranormal Documentaries on Netflix